 - Filling materials come in several varieties: gold, porcelain, composite resin that matches the colour of your teeth or an alloy metal.

 One of the most common reasons behind a dental filling is tooth decay caused by cavities.
 If your tooth feels sensitive to hot or cold foods, or hurts for a deeper reasons such as infection or abscess, a dental filling is imperative to stop the decay from spreading.
 Your dentist cleans out the affected area, inserts the filling to mould the crevices in your teeth and coats it to prevent bacteria from invading the tooth or getting stuck in the grooves.

 The enamel coats the outer surface of your teeth to protect it from damage, pain and sensitivity.
 But excessive brushing, abrasion from hard bristles on your toothbrush or sensitivity from hard or cold foods after decay can wear out the enamel.
 Once the enamel starts wearing off, your teeth are more prone to pain and discomfort from certain elements in food such as excessive heat, cold, sweet or sour flavours.
 Tooth decay can further aggravate enamel loss.
 If your teeth feel hypersensitive, you may be in for a tooth filling.
 Consult your dentist at once.

 Children and seniors are more prone to tooth injury from a sudden fall, but it can affect anyone from any group at any time, really.
 A fall can break or chip your teeth.
 In such cases, a porcelain or composite filling helps restore the missing part of the tooth and restore its shape to prevent further damage.
-Cracked teeth can also be healed and sealed by a dental filling.
+Cracked teeth can also be healed and sealed with a dental filling.